ipspace/blog/content/posts/2018/04/is-ospf-unpredictable-or-just-unexpected.md

 However, because it's easier to not spend money on something that would prevent an event with uncertain probability (network going down due to misconfigured OSPF, or losing customer data due to an intrusion), vendors like Cariden have relatively few customers, resulting in expensive tools.

-Of course there's another way of dealing with the "unexpectedness" of OSPF: [stop being a MacGyver](https://blog.ipspace.net/2013/08/temper-your-macgyver-streak.html), forget the [nerd knobs](http://blog.ipspace.net/2015/08/musing-on-nerd-knobs.html), keep your network design [as simple as possible](http://blog.ipspace.net/2011/05/complexity-belongs-to-network-edge.html), and use the absolute minimum subset of features you need to get the job done.
+Of course, there's another way of dealing with the "unexpectedness" of OSPF: [stop being a MacGyver](https://blog.ipspace.net/2013/08/temper-your-macgyver-streak.html), forget the [nerd knobs](http://blog.ipspace.net/2015/08/musing-on-nerd-knobs.html), keep your network design [as simple as possible](http://blog.ipspace.net/2011/05/complexity-belongs-to-network-edge.html), and use the absolute minimum subset of features you need to get the job done.

 Unfortunately, it seems like only a small minority of engineers or architects want to follow this particular advice.
 It's so much easier to [believe](https://blog.ipspace.net/2016/01/the-sad-state-of-enterprise-networking.html) in [yet another technology wonder](http://blog.ipspace.net/2017/09/intent-based-hype.html).